 15 Electronic access

 15.1 BDT will post all input and output documents (e.g. contributions, draft Recommendations, liaison statements and reports) as soon as electronic versions of these documents are available.
+Contributions for action shall be published not later than seven calendar days before the start of the meeting.
+Contributions for information shall be published not later than three days before the start of the meeting.

 15.2 A website dedicated to the study groups and their relevant groups shall be constantly updated to include all input and output documents as well as information related to each of the meetings.
 While the website of the study groups shall be in six languages, those of specific meetings shall be in the languages of the meeting concerned as per § 9.5 above.

-15.3 It must be ensured thatthe website dedicated to the study groupsis available in the six languages of the Union on an equal footing and constantly updated.16 Presentation of contributions
+15.3 The website dedicated to the study groups shall be available in the six languages of the Union on an equal footing and constantly updated.

+15.4 The special website shall enable users of the TIES system to have real-time access to temporary and draft documents.16 Presentation of contributions

 16.1 Contributions for action shall be relevant to the Question or the subject under discussion as agreed by the chairman, the rapporteur for the Question, the coordinator of the study group and the author.
 Contributions must be clear and concise.
 Documents that are not directly related to the Questions under study should not be submitted.

-16.2 Articles that have been or are to be published in the press should not be submitted to ITU-D unless they relate directly to Questions under study
+16.2 Articles that have been or are to be published in the press should not be submitted to ITU-D unless they relate directly to Questions under study, and in this case should be fully attributed to their source.

 16.3 Contributions that include passages of an unduly commercial nature shall be deleted by the Director of BDT in agreement with the chairman; the author of the contribution shall be advised of any such deletions.

-16.4 The cover page shall indicate the relevant Question(s), agenda item, date, source (originating country and/or organization, address, telephone number, fax number, and possible e-mail address of the author or contact person of the submitting entity), as well as the title of the contribution.
-Indication should also be made as to whether the document is for action or for information and the action required, if any, and an abstract should be provided.
-A model is set out in Annex 2 to this resolution.
+16.4 The cover page of a contribution must indicate the relevant Question(s), agenda item, date, source (originating country and/or organization, address, telephone number, fax number, and e-mail address of the author or contact person of the submitting entity), and the title of the contribution.
+Indication should also be made as to whether the document is “for action” or “for background” and the action required, if any.
+As specified in Annex 2 to this Resolution, abstracts should be provided containing (i) a summary of the contribution, and (ii) lessons learned and suggested best practices, or guidelines.
+A model template is set out in Annex 2 to this resolution.

 16.5 If existing text needs to be revised, the number of the original contribution shall be indicated and revision marks (track changes) shall be used in the original document.